yuvalmGS/gigaspaces-wiki-jekyll/xap100/jdbc-driver.markdown

 The result is then sent into the reducer running at the client side.

-2. The `DistributedTask.reduce` method running at the client side aggregating the results from all the partitions and sort the final set.
+Step 2.
+The `DistributedTask.reduce` method running at the client side aggregating the results from all the partitions and sort the final set.

 {% highlight java %}
 public class JDBCTask implements DistributedTask<String[], String[]>{